railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 * Cancelling an operation.

 You place barcodes on the production orders on the machines or operators and a form of barcodes representing the events.
 To print barcodes select the events using the menu :menuselection:`Manufacturing --> Configuration --> Codes from start to finish`.
 Then click for printing the barcodes for the selected events.
-You can do the same for printing barcodes for the workcenters using the menu *Manufacturing > Configuration > Workcenters*.
+You can do the same for printing barcodes for the workcenters using the menu :menuselection:`Manufacturing --> Configuration --> Workcenters`.

 Using the system these operations don't need data to be entered on the keyboard.
 To use these barcodes, open the menu :menuselection:`Manufacturing --> Barcode events`.
 You must then scan, in order: